 (c) Democracy

-Ques.
-Who was the first Roman Emperor and the founder of the Roman Empire?
+Who was the founder of the Roman Empire?

 (a) Julius Caesar